 If guilt is signaling that it’s time for a change, look for some help.
 For example, private-pay in-home care and companion care can bring assistance to the home.
 Assisted living and memory care communities provide 24/7 care in a supportive, social environment.

-Research your options guilt-free, because that they not only make it easier for you to be a caregiver, but also help you ensure your parent gets the care they need on a consistent basis.
+Research your options guilt-free, because that they not only make it easier for you to be a caregiver and avoid burnout, but also help you ensure your parent gets the care they need on a consistent basis.

 Making the Most of Your Time